Have you been contacted directly by your freeholder with an opportunity to extend your lease?

 Not all lease extensions are equal.
 The bullet points below compare the informal and formal

-- tend to only increase your lease by a few years
+- tends to only increase your lease by a few years

 - can increase your ground rent, now or in the future